Get

 Milk Replacement

-Milk replacement is an option for those that have kittens that are either unable to nurse their mother or do not have a mother available for nursing.
-This should only be offered to kittens that are not yet of weaning age, as there is no reason to offer milk replacement to weaned or adult cats unless you were specifically advised to by a veterinarian.
+Milk replacement is an option for those who have kittens who are either unable to nurse their mother or do not have a mother available for nursing.
+This should only be offered to kittens that are not yet of weaning age, as there is no reason to provide a milk replacement to weaned or adult cats unless you were advised to by a veterinarian.

 Bone Broth

-Bone broth is a nice little treat in the form of a drink that can be offered to your kitty.
-You need to make sure you offer unsalted, pure bone broth that is free of any other ingredients or seasonings.
+Bone broth is a nice little treat that can be served to your kitty.
+You need to make sure you use unsalted, pure bone broth that is free of seasonings.
 Not only is it easy to make at home, but it’s also a great, nutritious drink you can offer on occasion.

 Pregnant White Cat